metablaster/WindowsFirewallRuleset/Readme/FAQ.md

    none of this information is ever sent anywhere, once you close down PowerShell it's all cleared.
    - If you publish your code modifications online (ex. to your fork) make sure your modifications don't include any personal information such as user names, email or system details.
-   - Bugs might exist which could break things, while I do my best to avoid bugs you might want to remind yourself that this is after all [free software][license]
+   - Bugs might exist which could break things, while I do my best to avoid bugs you might want to report your finds to be fixed.

 ## Why do I get "access denied" errors